replicatedhq/replicated-field-labs/instruqt/protecting-your-assets/06-validating-license-fields/assignment.md

 Interacting with the SDK
 ========================

-Since we're going to shell commands to call the SDK, let's use the "Netshoot" image from Nicola Kabar.
+Since we're going to use shell commands to call the SDK, let's use the "Netshoot" image from Nicola Kabar.
 This image contains a lot of network troubleshooting tools and tools you need to work with them.
 That means it has `curl`, `jq`, and other commands that make it easier to work with APIs from the command line.